All you need to know about plumbing drain systems: A detailed manual

 What can cause clogs to drainage pipes?

-Do I need to use chemical drain cleaners to get rid of clogs?
+Do I need to use chemical drain cleaners to remove obstructions?

-What can I tell when my plumbing drain is leaky?
+How do I know when my plumbing drain is leaking?

 Tags: Drains, Plumbing, Tools Categories: Plumber